 What Does a Dehumidifier Do?

-There are many benefits of having an inline, or whole-house dehumidifier in your home, office or workplace:
+There are many benefits of having an inline, or whole-house dehumidifiers in your home, office, or workplace:

 - Reduce the risk of mold allergens, dust mites, and mildew

 - Improve overall air quality and the risk of other allergens

 - Reduce the risk of structural damage to your home and property from mildew

 - Clothes dry faster in a more arid environment

 - Foods such as cereals and bread go stale at a much slower rate

 - Electrical items like computer equipment, televisions, and electronics won’t rust or corrode as quickly